theobald-software/theobald-software.github.io/_includes/_content/en/tables/define-a-table-extraction.md

 Search results appear in the preview window.
 4. Select a table (3) and click **[OK]** (4). <br>

-The application now returns to the main window "Extract Single and Joint SAP Tables or Views". <br>
+The application now returns to the main window "Extract Single and Joint SAP Tables or Views".
-All relevant metadata information of the table are retrieved from SAP and are displayed in the subsection **Fields**.
+The columns of the table are retrieved from SAP and are displayed in the subsection **Fields**.

 ![Table-Form](/img/content/table/table_fields_filter2.png){:class="img-responsive"}